kubeflow/website/content/en/docs/components/katib/getting-started.md

 print(katib.KatibClient().get_optimal_hyperparameters(name))
 ```

-You should get the following output for the best Trial, hyperparameters, and observation metrics:
+You should get similar output for the most optimal Trial, hyperparameters, and observation metrics:

 ```json
 {